International Admission > Resources > ELA >

 DePaul University is very interested in receiving applications from qualified ELA students, both graduate and undergraduate, and we assist these students with their applications to academic programs.

 Normally, ELA students are not allowed to visit DePaul’s academic classes unless arranged by an ELA instructor or the ELA associate director as part of an ELA class assignment.
 Additional information is available from International Admission and the ELA associate director.

 How long will I need to study at ELA before I am able to demonstrate an acceptable level of English language proficiency?

 The answer to this question depends on your initial placement.
-Most ELA students take one to two terms (quarters) or longer before they reach the level of proficiency required for admission to a degree program.
-Several admitting units at DePaul University now accept the ELA University Bridge completion certificate as evidence of English proficiency.
+Most ELA students take one to two terms (10-week quarters) or longer before they reach the level of proficiency required for admission to a degree program.
+Many admitting units at DePaul University now accept the ELA University Bridge completion certificate as evidence of English proficiency.
 A number of students have moved through the complete ELA program of five levels (five quarters), from Foundations through University Bridge.

 How much progress can I expect to make on the TOEFL?